 Kevan Harris is Assistant Professor of Sociology at the University of California, Los Angeles.

-"This impressive book pushes Iranian studies from the cloisters of area studies to the wider precincts of global political economy.
-Kevan Harris documents how the Islamic Republic of Iran, for all the uniqueness of its political institutions, has created parts of a recognizable welfare state that includes educational, health, and old-age services."—Charles Kurzman, author of The Unthinkable Revolution in Iran
+"This impressive book pushes Iranian studies from the cloisters of area studies to the wider precincts of global political economy."—Charles Kurzman, author of The Unthinkable Revolution in Iran